 If you think strategically, too, you can multiply your reach, meet your station’s asks and make an impact with your social engagement.

 Chip Mahaney, RTDNA Board member and WCPO News Director and Tracy Davidson, NBC Philadelphia Anchor, showed how at the RTDNA-Loyola Anchor Leadership Summit last July in a session you can catch again at the 2019 Anchor and Producer Leadership Summit.

 It might sound obvious, but too often, we forget that social media platforms like Facebook and Twitter are designed to be tools to connect with people rather than to simply broadcast information.
 This is especially true for individual accounts or pages.

 One great way to boost your social media presence quickly is to be a connector, showcasing others on your platforms.
 “Paint your posts blue,” Chip says, tagging others in your newsroom to highlight their work or community members when you’re sharing their stories.

-Learn more on using social media to be social from Chip and Tracy at EIJ18, including the 2 to 1 rule and when not to engage with comments.
+Learn more on using social media to be social from Chip and Tracy, including the 2 to 1 rule and when not to engage with comments.